Kinematic Kitbashing

 where $\mathscr{P}^0$ is a batch of samples drawn from the proposal function $p_{s|0}(\optPConcat^s|\optPConcat^0)$.
 It gives an unbiased approximation ~\cite{song2019generative, pan2024model}.
 A full derivation is provided in the Appendix.

 We run Langevin dynamics for $S\!=\!300$ iterations.
-To evaluate $p_0(\cdot)$, we first apply the optimization in Sec.~\ref{sec:vdf-attachment} and then compute $\Ekm$ and $\Efunc$ on the resulting configuration.
+To evaluate $p_0(\cdot)$, we first apply the kinematics-aware attachment optimization and then compute $\Ekm$ and $\Efunc$ on the resulting configuration.
 The score estimation uses automatic differentiation with $30$ samples.
-A list of functionality objectives used in our examples is provided in the Appendix.